 Treating chronic pain, depression, PTSD, anxiety, traumatic brain injury, and more

 In addition to treating patients in his private practice, Dr. Dhrymes is an Attending Physician and Director of the Dual-Inpatient Unit at the Department of Veterans Affairs Medical Center in Manhattan.
 In his work treating military veterans, Dr. Dhrymes has experience treating complex symptomatology such as severe depression, Post-Traumatic Stress Disorder, severe anxiety disorders, panic attacks, compulsive or self-destructive behaviors, and traumatic brain injury, frequently in the context of chronic pain syndromes.
-Dr. Dhrymes also provides treatment for OCD, bipolar disorder, insomnia, and other mental health issues in private practice in New York City.
+Dr. Dhrymes also provides treatment for OCD, bipolar disorder, insomnia, ADHD, and other mental health issues in private practice in New York City.

 Treating suicide, mania, and other symptoms

 Dr. Dhrymes is also an Attending Psychiatrist at Bellevue Hospital Center's Psychiatric Emergency Department (Comprehensive Psychiatric Emergency Program), providing triage, assessments and treatment to patients either brought in by ambulance or self-presenting with psychiatric emergencies such as suicidal ideation, severe mania, or other dangerous symptoms.

 During the COVID-19 crisis, Dr. Dhrymes has continued to treat patients for mood disorders, anxiety disorders, and compulsive behaviors, in the hospital setting including patients with concurrent diagnosis of COVID-19 on medical wards; he has also continued to treat patients at Bellevue Hospital Center for psychiatric emergencies during the COVID crisis.